-In volatile environments, computing nodes can disconnect at any time during the computation, and have thus to be efficiently replaced.
+In volatile environments, computing nodes can disconnect at any time during the computation, and these ones have to efficiently be replaced.

 The replacing nodes should be the best ones at the fault time, according to the chosen mapping algorithm, by searching them in available nodes.
-As executing environments can regularly evolve, due to computing nodes volatility, a mapping algorithm has to keep a correct overview of the architecture, in real time.
+As executing environments can regularly evolve, due to computing nodes' volatility, a mapping algorithm has to keep a right overview of the architecture, in real time.
 Thus, criteria to assign tasks to nodes should evolve too.